 CM: Willem Van Hanegem (Holland)

 In Holland, Willem Van Hanegem was widely considered the second best Dutch player in the 1970's and perhaps, the greatest player for Feyenoord.
 He won the European Cup with Feyenoord in 1970.
 He was capped 52 times between 1968 and 1979.
-He was an important player at the World Cup Finals in 1974, but he missed the WC Finals in 1978.
+He was an important player at the World Cup Finals in 1974, where Holland finished second, but he missed the World Cup Finals in 1978.
 He also played in NASL.

 |Willem Van Hanegem|